25 June 2009

 Nighthawks range widely in the Western Hemisphere migrating from Argentina to Canada.
 They used to arrive in Pittsburgh around May 5 and leave by September 5.
 During fall migration hundreds of birds would pass through at dusk for two weeks starting at the end of August.

 Surprisingly, common nighthawks have not been well studied, though new efforts are underway.
 What is known is that in the northeastern U.S. they used to nest in natural areas.
 Then in the 1890s they began to nest almost exclusively on gravel rooftops in cities and towns.
 In the 1990s people replaced gravel roofs with rubber roofs and nesting opportunities disappeared.
-Meanwhile something must have gone wrong at their wintering grounds or in migration (probably pesticides) because year after year fewer migrants leave in the fall and even fewer return in the spring.
+Meanwhile something must have gone wrong in their breeding range or at their wintering grounds or on migration.
+Probably pesticides.
+Year after year fewer migrants leave in the fall and even fewer return in the spring.

 Ten years ago there were several nesting pairs in my neighborhood but last summer there was only a lone individual calling for a mate who never came.
 This year he called for two weeks and was gone.
 I don’t think I’ll ever again see them nest in my neighborhood.